mosip/documentation/docs/relying-party-integration.md

 # Relying Party

-The relying party is an OAuth client who should be able to authenticate the end user and get the user's claims.
-For availing these [features](architecture/features.md) the relying party needs to partner with an e-Signet-compliant authentication system to register and integrate.
+The relying party is an OAuth client who should be able to authenticate the end user and get the user information.
+For availing these [features](architecture/features.md), the relying party needs to partner with an e-Signet-compliant authentication system to register and integrate.

 ## Pre-requisites

-Connect with an identity provider who uses the e-Signet solution for onboarding relying parties.
+Connect with an authentication system which uses the e-Signet solution for onboarding relying parties.
 As a part of this activity, you should receive the environment details and register yourself to receive a client ID.

 You can use our sandbox environment to integrate as well.
 For more details visit our page on [Sandbox Details](sandbox-details/).